Ice, lock, wind

 “Shut up Joe, get out.”
 The grim voice was back.
 “The hell is the matter with you?”

 Rough hands stripped him of the survival suit and rubbed his arms and legs.

 “We’ve got to get some circulation going.”
 Yet another voice said.
 The rubbing hurt terribly and Zack felt himself slipping away again.

 When he awoke the next time, everything was quiet except for the steady beep of a monitor somewhere.
 He heard a door open and a rustling by his bedside.
 Soft hands caressed his face and he knew them.

-“Marie,” his throat was swollen, he could barely speak.
+“M..arie,” his throat was swollen, it was hard to speak.
 “Am I dead?”

 She didn’t answer with words, not at first.
-She kissed his bandaged eyes, his nose, his ears and his neck.
+She kissed his bandaged eye, his nose, his ears and his neck.
 Tears mingling with her lips, she held his face and together they cried.
 She sat by his side and they held each other.
-He would never see again and his swim in the maelstrom would leave him with a permanent limp… but he was alive, he had come back.
+He would never see again out of his left eye and his swim in the maelstrom would leave him with a permanent limp… but he was alive.